 - Many of the most important metrics map directly to Google ranking factors and are the ones you should monitor most closely.

-One reason SEO is so effective is that you can literally track and measure just about everything related to it.
-Whether you look at rankings, traffic, engagement, leads, orders, or revenue, SEO metrics give you key insights into exactly how your organic search strategy is performing.
+One reason search engine optimization (SEO) is so effective is because you can track and measure everything.
+Whether you look at rankings, traffic, engagement, leads, orders, revenue, or authority, SEO metrics give you key insights into exactly how your organic search strategy performs.

-SEO metrics also provide you with the data needed to formulate new strategies, or iterate and improve existing plans.
+Furthermore, SEO metrics are vital data points to build better strategies, or improve existing plans.
 But, how do you know which metrics to measure?
-After all, there are thousands of data points available in Google Analytics and a range of SEO tools.
+After all, there are thousands of data points available across Google Analytics and SEO tools.

-In this post, we’re going to walk you through the 15 best SEO metrics and the tools that can help you stay on top of them.
+In this post, I’ll show you the 15 best SEO metrics to track plus the tools to monitor them.

 Why SEO metrics matter

-SEO is always changing.
-Google is constantly making updates to their algorithm.
+SEO is always changing, and Google constantly updates their algorithm.
 With this in mind, it’s essential that you are regularly monitoring key SEO metrics to ensure that your site is healthy, properly optimized, and producing business benefits.

 Top 15 SEO metrics to track